Peter Weber Just Debunked A Bachelor Theory So Wild That Fans Can’t Believe It

 Say what you will about this season of The Bachelor, but we can definitely still look forward to some dramatic twists.
 According to the promos, Chris Harrison learns something shocking, Peter Weber finds himself in a state of distress, and someone makes his mother cry.
 As is customary for the show’s leads, Weber has stayed tight-lipped about his finale, but he did reveal that he hasn’t heard any correct theories yet — and he shot down one particularly creative idea.

-When asked by Access Hollywood about the theory that one of the contestants might be pregnant, Weber almost appeared to laugh.
+When asked by Access about the theory that one of the contestants might be pregnant, Weber almost appeared to laugh.
 “I’ve heard that.
 I’ve heard two people might be pregnant,” he said.
 “It’s like, whoa, one’s not enough.
 Okay.”

 Advertisement